 Following the South’s defeat, the once majestic estate of Ashland saw the return of not only Kenner and his family, but also Abe Hawkins.
 After receiving a presidential pardon for his role in the rebellion and pledging an oath of allegiance to the U.S., Kenner returned to Louisiana to rebuild: first, regaining control of his land holdings, which despite the Federal seizure, Graves had kept operating throughout the war under the government leasing program; second, returning to public service in the state senate to help rebuild Louisiana; and third, reuniting the Metairie Jockey Club.

 Meanwhile, Abe’s career during the war years had flourished as he had continued riding in the North, culminating in 1866 with two prestigious wins in the Travers Stakes at Saratoga and the Jersey Derby at the Paterson track.
 While at Saratoga, Abe met an acquaintance of Kenner’s from New Orleans, and asked him to extend an offer of his savings from riding to assist in the rebuilding of Ashland: “It is all in the bank and it is his if he wants it, because I am just as much his servant as I ever was.”

-Although Kenner declined Abe’s overture for the financial support, he graciously extended his own offer to Hawkins, stating: “Ashland is as much his home now as it ever was, and when he wishes to return there he will be welcome.”
+Although Kenner declined Abe’s gracious overture of financial support, he extended his own offer to Hawkins, stating: “Ashland is as much his home now as it ever was, and when he wishes to return there he will be welcome.”

 The jockey was back in New Orleans riding for Metairie’s Inaugural races in December 1866.
 Yet only months later in May 1867, Turf, Field and Farm reported Abe’s death: